-With this travel booking portal, you can spend your points but also earn more points faster.
-Spending $1 through ExpediaforTD.com will earn you up to 8 TD points.
+With this travel booking portal, you can spend your points but also earn points even faster.
+Spending $1 through ExpediaforTD.com will earn you up to 9 TD points.
 However, the program is only for eligible TD credit card holders.
-Also, there is a threshold.
-Points can only be used in 200 TD points or $1 increments.
-Each point is worth 0.5 cent.
+Also, there is a minimum redemption threshold.
+Points can only be used in increments of 200 TD, which is equal to $1 increments.
+Each point is worth 0.5 cents.

-Expedia® for TD† is simple and the 0.5 cent is low.
-However, there are some tricks that you can do to maximize your earnings and reduce your travel expenses.
-We’ll cover Expedia for TD tips and tricks later in this review.
+Expedia for TD is simple to use, but the 0.5 cent value per point is low.
+However, there are some tricks that you can use to maximize your earnings and reduce your travel expenses.
+We’ll cover Expedia® for TD† tips and tricks later in this review.

 What does Expedia for TD offer?

-Expedia® for TD† is different from Expedia.ca, but it offers all that you will find on the original Expedia website including hotels and apartments, flights, all-inclusive holidays, car rentals, train tickets, and cruises.
-You can search for future dates, put filters such as “beach holidays”, and even enjoy discounted rates.
+Expedia for T is different from Expedia.ca, but it offers everything that you will find on the original Expedia website including hotels and apartments, flights, all-inclusive holidays, car rentals, train tickets, and cruises.
+You can search for future dates, use filters such as “beach holidays”, and find discounted rates.

-Technically speaking, both platforms do the same job but they both operate very differently.
-Expedia.ca is the Canadian version of Expedia, the travel platform that anyone can use to book a flight, hotel, car, etc. The website offers deals at discounted rates and is available around the world.
+Technically speaking, both platforms do the same job but they each operate very differently.
+Expedia.ca is the Canadian version of Expedia, the travel platform that anyone can use to book a flight, hotel, car, etc. The website offers deals at discounted rates and is available to users around the world.

-On the other hand, Expedia® for TD† is not open to everyone.
+On the other hand, Expedia for TD is not open to everyone.
 It is a co-branded website that can only be accessed by TD credit card holders.
 It offers exclusive perks including the ability to use TD Rewards points to pay for your next booking.
-The Expedia® for TD† platforms contains all products and services found on Expedia.ca.
+The Expedia for TD platforms contains all the same products and services found on Expedia.ca.

-In addition, you can earn more points when you use your card at the Expedia® for TD† platform.
+In addition, you can earn more points when you use your card to pay for bookings on the Expedia for TD platform.
 There are no blackout dates or limitations.
 Also, both platforms allow users to make date changes, cancel bookings, etc.